 - 1. Implement the CountMin sketch.
+You can use an arbitrary programming language.
 Make the implementation flexible so that running various experiments described later is not difficult. - 2.
-Run it on simple artificial data sets, for which you know answers, to make sure that it works correctly. - 3.
-Apply it to your favorite real-world data set.
+Test your implementation on one or more simple artificial data sets, for which you know the expected answers, to make sure that it works correctly.

+- 3. Run your implementation on your favorite real-world data set.
 Run experiments to find out how well it performs.
-With what probability does it give what prediction?

-- 4. When deploying the CountMin sketch, you can choose both the number of buckets (let us denote it as K) and the number of parallel instances from which you select the minimum (let us denote it as N).
+How much does it deviate from the exact values with what probability?
+To answer this question, you could, for instance, plot a graph that depicts the observed frequency of overestimating by a given amount. - 4.
+When deploying the CountMin sketch, you can choose both the number of buckets (let us denote it as K) and the number of independent instances from which you select the minimum (let us denote it as N).
 Fix the total number of buckets, i.e., N × K, to something sufficiently large.
 (Think of this as fixing the total space used by the data structure.) - (a) How does the performance of the algorithm change for various trade-offs between N and K?
-Run experiments on either real-world data or artificial data sets (or both). - (b) What does theory (or at least our analysis) predict?
-Do your experimental findings match the theory predictions? - 5.
-Recall that in class we used Markov's inequality to bound the probability that we overestimate the number of items by 2S/K or more, where S is the total number of items and K is the number of buckets.
+Run experiments on either real-world data or artificial data sets (or both). - (b) What does theory-or at least our analysis-predict?
+Does the observed behavior match the theory predictions?
+Or is it significantly better? - 5.
+Recall that in class we used Markov's inequality to bound the probability that we overestimate the number of occurrences of any item by 2S/K or more, where S is the total number of items and K is the number of buckets.
 We said that it is at most 1/2.
 Is this analysis tight (if K is large)?
 What is the worst you can make this probability for some distribution?
-Run experiments to see how your distribution behaves experimentally and provide the data set you used to obtain it. - 6.
+Run experiments to see how your distribution behaves experimentally. - 6.
 How much time (approximately) did you spend on this homework?
 Was it too easy/too hard?